shariqriazz/llms-txt-mcp/README.md

 *   **Utilities:**
     *   `llms_full_util_extract_urls`: Utility to extract same-origin URLs from a webpage.
 Can find shallower links (controlled by `maxDepth`) and optionally add results to a processing queue file (`add_to_queue: true`).
+    *   `llms_full_synthesize_answer_from_docs`: Searches the vector store for context related to a query and uses an LLM to synthesize an answer based on the results.

 *(Refer to the input schema definitions within the source code or use an MCP inspector tool for detailed parameters for each tool.)*